goto40/self-dsl/docs/motivation.md

 increase this value, by allowing to validate, transform or evaluate the model data.

-Keeping this in mind, one should keep in  mind to be able to parse and understand the model data in, say, 10 years.
-Also think about wht happens if multiple users create conflicts in model files.
+Keeping this in mind, one should be able to parse and understand the model data in, say, 10 years.
+Also think about what happens if multiple users create conflicts in model files.
 One should be able to repair such situations.
 This is easier if the model stored on disk resembles the model entered by the user, than if an alternative representation is used